stride3d/stride-website/_posts/2019-10-04-xenko-meets-vvvv.md

 [vvvv](https://vvvv.org/) is a hybrid visual/textual live-programming environment for easy prototyping and development.

-They have been using Xenko under the hood for a while, and planning to leverage it even further in their future [gamma version](https://vvvv.org/blog/vvvv-gamma-2019.1-preview).
+vvvv has been using Xenko under the hood for a while, e.g. for the [Ocean of Air](https://forums.xenko.com/t/multi-user-vr-done-with-xenko-we-live-in-an-ocean-of-air/1872) project.

 ![Ocean of Air](/images/blog/2019-10-04-xenko-meets-vvvv/vvvv_meets_xenko_s.jpg)

+There's also various plans to leverage Xenko even further in their future [gamma version](https://vvvv.org/blog/vvvv-gamma-2019.1-preview).

 That's what led me to establish closer contact with them.
 At some point, in May 2019, I jumped in with both feets and moved to Berlin.
 They've been graciously sponsoring Xenko and allowed me to use their office since then.